sruffilli/fast-onprem-lab/gcp-lab/README.md

   --region=europe-west1

 # Create a private zone for the GCP environment
+# Enable `dns.googleapis.com` if prompted to do so.
 gcloud dns managed-zones create gcp-example-com \
     --dns-name=gcp.example.com. \
     --networks=vpc \